pixijs/pixi-react/README.md

 ReactPixi is an open-source, production-ready library to render high performant PIXI applications in React.

+## News!

+**ReactPixi will be a first-party React layer for PIXI and maintained by the core devs of PIXI!**

+Dear ReactPixi community,

+I am thrilled to announce that ReactPixi, the premier library for using Pixi.js with React, is being officially transferred to the Pixi team!
+This project started as a passion of mine, and it quickly grew into a beloved resource for the Pixi community thanks to all of your support.
+We are excited to be working closely with the team at Pixi, to continue improving and supporting the library.
+We want to extend a huge thank you to everyone who has supported ReactPixi over the years, and we especially want to thank Mat Groves for making this transfer possible.
+We can't wait to see what the future holds for the library under the stewardship of the Pixi team.
+Stay tuned for updates and new developments as we work together to take ReactPixi to the next level!

+Sincerely,
+Patrick Brouwer

 ## Get started

 ### Quick start